Banh Mi Burgers with Spicy Sriracha Mayo

 banh mi burgers 101:

 This burger is all about stacking the flavors.
 So let’s start with the main component to banh mi burgers or any burgers really — the patty.
-Okay, so first off, you need the RIGHT kind of grind for burger and you know what that means, either 80/20 – that’s 80% meat to 20% fat OR 85/15 which is what I prefer because 20% is just way too much fat for me to handle.
+Okay, so first off, you need the RIGHT kind of grind for burger.
+That means, either 80/20 – that’s 80% meat to 20% fat OR 85/15 which is what I prefer because 20% is just way too much fat for me to handle.
 Also important, get the ‘hamburger grind’ if you can.
 This ensures the meat patties will form easily without any binding at all.
 Now all you need to do is divide the meat into 4 equal sections and roll it into a ball.

 Step #2 forming the patty – This is a trick I picked up from Heidi over at Foodiecrush.
 Grab 2 pieces of plastic wrap and a concave stockpot/slow cooker lid.
 I have a small dipper slow cooker which has the perfect lid for this.
 Now, place a piece of the plastic wrap on a flat surface, followed by the meat ball top with another piece of plastic wrap and then use the lid to press down and form that perfectly leveled meat patty.
 Doing this ensures an evenly browned beef burger in every bite.
 Also helps get some aggression out while you’re smashing but hey, let’s pretend we’re a little better than that.
 Of course you could simply just squish it down by hand but I find the lid keeps all the moisture in and levels the patties perfectly.